Variational Optimality of F\"ollmer Processes in Generative Diffusions: Introduction

 \subsubsection{Schedule invariance}

-The interpolant depends on the choice of schedules $(\beta_t,\sigma_t)$.
+With $g_t = g_t^{\rm F}$ fixed by Theorem~\ref{prop-min-KL_informal}, the remaining design freedom is the choice of schedules $(\beta_t,\sigma_t)$.
 A natural question is whether some schedules are intrinsically better than others, in terms of the statistical error induced by estimating the drift from finitely many samples.

-Our final main result shows that, once the diffusion coefficient has been tuned optimally as in Theorem~\ref{prop-min-KL_informal}, the answer is no at the level of path-space KL divergence.
+Our final main result shows that, at the level of path-space KL divergence, the answer is no.

 \begin{theorem}[Schedule invariance; informal, see Theorem~\ref{thm:schedule-invariance} for the precise statement] After KL-optimal tuning of the diffusion coefficient, the minimized path-space KL divergence takes the form